-How many ancestors you have doesn’t seem like a difficult question, yet genealogists have been attempting to answer it for years.
-You should be able to double the number of ancestors in each generation (two parents, four grandparents and so on) for 1,024 ancestors in 10 generations.
-Go back 40 or 50 generations, though, and this formula results in more than a trillion ancestors — more than the number of people who’ve ever lived.
+How many ancestors do you have?
+It doesn’t seem like a difficult question, yet genealogists have been attempting to answer it for years.
+You should be able to double the number of ancestors in each generation (two parents, four grandparents and so on) for 1,024 ancestors in 10 generations, right?
+Go back 40 or 50 generations, though, and what happens?
+The formula results in more than a trillion ancestors.
+That’s more than the number of people who’ve ever lived!
 What gives?
 The explanation is pedigree collapse.

-Rutgers University professor Robin Fox has estimated that 80 percent of historical marriages have taken place between second or closer cousins, causing the same folks to occupy multiple spots on pedigree charts.
-That means your family tree starts shrinking once you’ve gone back so many generations.
+Rutgers University professor Robin Fox estimates that 80 percent of historical marriages have taken place between second or closer cousins.
+This causes the same folks to occupy multiple spots on pedigree charts.
+In turn, your family tree starts shrinking once you’ve gone back so many generations.

-Scholarly research backs him up: In a 1980 Genealogical Demography article “Ancestors at the Norman Conquest,” demographer Kenneth Wachter calculated that out of the 1.11 million residents of England at the Norman conquest in 1066, about 86 percent are ancestors to all current residents of England.
+In 1215, an estimated 2.5 million people lived in England.
+Pears concludes that each of England’s residents in 1300 was an ancestor to nearly every modern Brit, and scholarly research backs him up.
+In a 1980 Genealogical Demography article “Ancestors at the Norman Conquest,” demographer Kenneth Wachter shares some interesting facts.
+He calculates that out of the 1.11 million residents of England at the Norman conquest in 1066, about 86 percent are ancestors to all current residents of England.

-From the March 2011 issue of Family Tree Magazine.
+A version of this article appeared in the March 2011 issue of Family Tree Magazine.